azuredevcollege/trainingdays/day6/challenges/challenge3.md

 exit
 ```

 When we exited, container stopped working.
 We created that container with ```--rm``` therefore container is deleted too.
-You can check by typing ```docker ps -a```.
-There should be no container at the moment. ```first_volume``` has been mounted to this container's ```/test``` folder.
+You can check this by typing ```docker ps -a```.
+There shouldn't be any running or stopped container at the moment. ```first_volume``` has been mounted to this container's ```/test``` folder.
 Therefore anything was written to that folder actually was written to the volume.
 Container was deleted but volume still remains.
 So our data too.
-Let's create another volume and see that.
+Let's create another container and see that.
 This time we're gonna create another container from alpine image to see that it doesn't matter which image we use.

 Type:
 ```shell